vsrinivas/fuchsia/development/workflows/libfuzzer.md

 As with `fuzz start`, the fuzzer will echo the command it is invoking, prefixed by `+`.
 This can be useful if you need to manually reproduce the bug with modified parameters.

+## Q: What should I do with these bugs?

+A: File them, then fix them!

+*__NOTE:__ The bug tracker is currently only open to Googlers.*

+When filing bugs, please use both the custom `found-by-fuzzing` label, as well as the custom `Sec-TriageMe` label.
+This will help the security team see where fuzzers are being used and stay aware of any critical issues they are finding.

+As with other potential security issues, bugs should be filed __in the project of the code under test__ (and __not__ in the [security project]).
+Conversely, if you encounter problems or shortcomings in the fuzzing framework _itself_, please __do__ open bugs or feature requests in the [security project] with the label `fuzzing`.

+As with all potential security issues, don't wait for triage to begin fixing the bug!
+Once fixed, don't forget to link to the bug in the commit message.
+This may also be a good time to consider minimizing and uploading your corpus at the same time (see the next section).

 ## Q: How do I manage my corpus?